Homemade natural sunscreen anyone?

 Kim: Thanks for sharing your experience.
 Very interesting!
 I think some of the natural ingredients offer a limited sun protection and hence, we need the zinc oxide or titanium dioxide to get ourselves protected.

-12. Emmy Says:
+12. Emmy says:

 I have found this recipe on a few occasions and as mentioned before i was concerned abt the borax but i do know that stearic acid is a good one to one substitution for borax as an emulsifier and safer for kids under 2.
 My only other concern was the fact that it had to be refridgerated and the practicality of that is questionable if you do any amount of primitive camping or are at the beach and forget to put it back in the cooler.
 However I am all for trying a natural sunscreen because of the tendancy for commercial products to contain parabens, petrolatum, and any number of things not good for your skin.
 Is there a way to combine the sunblocking properties of zinc and many of the ingredients in this recipe to make a more heat or outdoor forgiving sunscreen?